 Tips for Deciding Whether to Apply for a Job

-You need to apply for the "right" jobs, jobs for which you are qualified and have a good chance of getting selected for, at least, a first round interview.
+You need to apply for the "right" jobs – those for which you are qualified and which you have a good chance of getting selected for, at least, a first round interview.

 Make a List of the Desired Characteristics of Your Ideal Job